Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 <!-- #region deletable=true editable=true -->
 As we can see, pandas created a new column and automatically recognized that the data type is float as we passed a 0.0 value to it.

 Okay great, but whatabout making those calculations with pandas as promised in the beginning?
-Next, we will learn to do that.
-We will update the column `DIFF` by calculating the difference between `MAX` and `MIN` columns to get an idea how much the temperatures have been varying during different days.
-A typical way of conducting calculations such as this, is to access the specific Series that interests us from the DataFrame, conduct the mathematical calculations (between two or more series), and store the result into a column in the DataFrame, like following:
+Next, we will calculate the difference between `MAX` and `MIN` columns to get an idea how much the temperatures have been varying during different days.
+The result will be updated into the column `DIFF` that we created earlier.
+A typical way of conducting calculations such as this, is to access the Series (columns) that interests us from the DataFrame and conduct the mathematical calculation using the selected columns.
+Typically you store the result directly into a column in the DataFrame, like following:
 <!-- #endregion -->

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}